StytchExamples/Stytch-b2b-SAML-SSO-golang-example-app/README.md

 # Running the Server
 ### Prerequisites

-You need to have go installed on your device to be able to run this server.
+You need to have go installed on your device to be able to run this server

-The server is built with Go, Gin and an SqlLite database.
+The server is built with Go, Gin and an SqlLite database

 ```sh
 run go get to install all the required dependencies

 ```sh
-run go run main.go to get the server started after installing the required dependencies.
+run go run main.go to get the server started after installing the required dependencies